FC Volyn Lutsk: Soviet period

 In the following seasons, "Torpedo" moved into the category of strong middling teams and constantly finished in the middle of the tournament table.
 The team was equipped with a backbone of experienced players, the seasonal rotation of the team decreased, etc. In 1986, managed by Myron Markevych, "Torpedo" confidently finished the tournament calendar and was among the contenders for "bronze".
 Its fate was decided in the match of the last round between SKA Kyiv and "Torpedo" - both teams had an equal number of points.
-Unfortunately, the Lutsk team conceded 0:2 and finished fifth, because "Nyva" Ternopil also passed Lutsk.
+Unfortunately, the Lutsk team conceded 2–0 and finished fifth, because "Nyva" Ternopil also passed Lutsk.
 In the same year, "Torpedo" received the "Mark of Quality" (Znak Yakosti) prize for teams of the Second League, which was awarded to the team that trained the most players for the teams of the First and Top leagues and gathered the most spectators.
 Taking into account the fact that during the season only Oleh Fedyukov, Oleh Benko and Vasyl Storchak joined the Top League from the Lutsk team, winning this prize became natural.
-The 1987 season was marked by the team reaching the 1/16 finals of the Soviet Cup, where the Torpedo team lost to CSKA Moscow 0:1 and 0:0.
+The 1987 season was marked by the team reaching the 1/16 finals of the Soviet Cup, where the Torpedo team lost to CSKA Moscow 1–0 and 0–0.
 Unsuccessful performances in the championship led to the resignation of Myron Markevich, and in his place came another coach of the team - Vitaliy Kvartsyanyi, who raised the team from 16th to 8th place.

 Taking into account the political and economic changes in the life of the country, on January 30, 1989, at a meeting of public organizations of the city, a self-supporting (khozrasschyot) football club was created, which was given back its initial name - "Volyn".
 In the same season, from the very first rounds, the players of Lutsk entered the fight for the highest awards and, having confidently passed the intense competition of 52 matches (32 wins with 6 losses), won the title of champions of Ukraine.
 The club's record was set by striker Volodymyr Dykyi, who scored 22 goals during the season.
 Unfortunately, again Volyn came short to win the promotional tournament for entry into the First League.
 The Football Federation of the Soviet Union also jammed a pole into wheels by forbidding re-signing of players for promotional matches, and canceling this decision before the very start of them, warning only Volyn's competitors about it.
 A large number of injured players led to the fact that even goalkeeper Mykhailo Burch had to be released on the field as a field player.
 Therefore, the Volhynians could not compete on an equal footing with their rivals and settled for second place.